scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 - If you wanted to have 95% power (.95) for the same test, how large would your sample need to be?

 #### Example 4: 3 groups, one variable (one way ANOVA)
 Now imagine you plan to have participants randomly assigned to one of three groups: 1 group gets a weak health reminder, 1 group gets a strong health reminder, and 1 group gets no reminder.
 You plan to measure participants' pupil diameter while looking at pictures of chocolate cake (after the reminders).
 You expect the measure to be normally distributed.
-The null hypothesis is that the each group's mean pupil diameter measurement is equivalent.
-The alternative hypothesis is that mean pupil diameter is **not equivalent for all groups**.
+The null hypothesis is

+*H<sub>0</sub>: the each group's mean pupil diameter measurement is equivalent.*

+The alternative hypothesis is
+*H<sub>a</sub>: that mean pupil diameter is* **not equivalent for all groups**.

 You will use an omnibus one way analysis of variance (ANOVA, F-test).
-From a pilot study you were able to estimate an effect size of the group treatment expressed as a partial η<sup>2</sup>=0.15 (meaning that 40% of the overall variance in pupil diameter is attributable to the group treatment).
+From a pilot study you were able to estimate an effect size of the group treatment expressed as a partial η<sup>2</sup>=0.15 (meaning that 15% of the variance in pupil diameter is attributable to the group treatment).
 You want to know **what is the sample size** you need to achieve 80% (.8) power for this procedure.
 Your alpha error threshold is .05, so now you have the three variables you need (effect size, alpha error, and statistical power) to determine the fourth (sample size) for the specified statistical model.

 Use these settings in G\*Power to calculate the sample size you need:
 1. *test family* = F tests